Chapter 12 - Designing Multi-Agent Architectures

 - ADK’s

-can act as a failsafe against runaway loops.
+max_llm_callsinRunConfigcan act as a failsafe against runaway loops.

 Common Multi-Agent Patterns